rhevorn/shape/docs/USAGE.md

 ```

 See [API.md](API.md) for the frozen method inventory and exact compatibility
-contract, [ARCHITECTURE.md](ARCHITECTURE.md) for implementation boundaries, and
+guarantees, [ARCHITECTURE.md](ARCHITECTURE.md) for implementation boundaries, and
 [the examples](../examples) for runnable programs.